urbanjost/M_starpac/README.md

-       * Either the step sizes used to approximate the derivatives numerically, or, when user-supplied (analytic) derivatives are used, the results of the checking procedure; and the control values used in  these computa- tions as applicable [see section E.1.b and section E.1.c].
+       * Either the step sizes used to approximate the derivatives numerically, or, when user-supplied (analytic) derivatives are used, the results of the checking procedure; and the control values used in  these computations as applicable [see section E.1.b and section E.1.c].

        * The number of observations, N.